Book cover titled "Foundations in Manual Therapy: Voice and Swallowing Disorders" by Walt Fritz, PT.

 Discounts

 Only ONE discount (Retake/group/student discounts) may be applied.
 Discounts apply only to most USA-based classes.
-For workshops outside the USA, discounts and pricing are left to the discretion of the organization sponsoring the class.
+For workshops outside the USA, discounts and pricing are left to the discretion of the sponsoring organization.

-To receive the discount, please send us an email requesting the discount or use the codes listed below.
+To receive the discount, please email us to request it or use the codes listed below.
 If applying for a group discount, you must email each person’s name and email address.
 Non-work email addresses are preferred due to the security firewalls of most institutional emails.

 Group and Student Discounts